 More surprising to me was to find the name with a ley /leigh / lye ending – for instance, when my ancestor John recorded at burial as John EASTLEIGH (Stokenham, 1638).
 By the C19th Eastley was a far more common name than Issell in Devon, found mainly in the Totnes, Newton Abbot and Kingsbridge Registration Districts, with quite a few in Plymouth RD.
 Dartington, Littlehempston, Stoke Gabriel and South Brent, all parishes with ‘Issell’ events in theh C16th, were in Totnes RD while Newton Abbot RD included Ipplepen, Staverton and Ashburton (the first two also having C16th Issell events, the latter having Issells from the C17th).
 The availability of work in Plymouth means it has long drawn people from all over Devon.
 Thus the distribution of Eastley is consistent with it being a variant of Issell – or, I thought, given it being a far more common name – was the rare name Issell a variant of Eastleigh.

-However, it also occurred to me that the PR scribed who recorded John at burial with the surname Eastleigh may have done so because being more common this was the name with which he was familiar.
+However, it also occurred to me that the PR scribe who recorded John at burial with the surname Eastleigh may have done so because being more common this was the name with which he was familiar.
 It could have even arisen through a mis-reading of a note or an odd spelling.
-Whilst ‘le’ suggests the pronunciation ‘ul’, ‘lee’ can be pronounced as ‘leigh’.
+Whilst an ending ‘le’ suggests the pronunciation ‘ul’ (as in little or treacle, amongst many English words), ‘lee’ suggests the pronounciation ‘leigh/ley’.
 Did the Rector interpret a note from his parish clerk with the name ‘Isslee’ as poor spelling and tidy it up to ‘Eastleigh’ when he made the PR entry?

 From this lack of others finding any similar confusion between the two phonetically different endings it seemed to me it was probable that the names were not related.
 I could concentrate on looking at Issell and similar sounding variants and not worry about the ‘ley’ ending.